 Finishing Head And Arm Chokes / Arm Triangles!

 How often do we get the head and arm choke on and your training partner taps and they say 'oh man, that cranked my neck'.
 Now we training in Jiu-Jitsu to, where ever possible, get the best possible choke.
 And really don't want to hurt our training partners with a cranked neck.
 The big question, therefore is, how do you know or how do you make sure it really is a legit choke, not a neck crank?

-One of the submissions that I see a lot of the lower experienced students get caught in is the triangle choke.
+One of the submissions that I see a lot of the lower experienced students get caught in is the arm triangle choke.
 The arm triangle is a tricky choke that you can hit from many of the top positions in Jiu Jitsu.
 Getting caught in it is uncomfortable, and eventually causes pain as the blood gets caught off from circulating to your brain.
 You can put a lot of people to sleep with it.
-So how can this technique be defended?
+So how can you defend the BJJ arm triangle choke?
 There are actually quite a bit of escapes for the choke, but I always like to start out with the easier escape.
 So let’s see how we can escape the arm triangle choke.